Wobbley/hots-irc-bot/README.md

 * addstream STREAM — Stream can be a channel name (*khaldor*) or a twitch URL (*http://www.twitch.tv/khaldor*)
 * removestream STREAM — Stream can be a channel name (*khaldor*) or a twitch URL (*http://www.twitch.tv/khaldor*)
 * liststreams — List all streams currently in the database
+* refreshstreams — Refresh stream cache in database (see bellow)

+### Caching

+As Twitch API can be a bit long to respond, stream data are cached in database on addition and a task is ran every 10 minutes to refresh the cache.
+The `!refreshstreams` command can be used to manually refresh the cache.

 ## Contributing